 Meetings may take place on a quarterly basis.

-Optionally, the Board can choose to hold more meetings on a needs-be basis, or hold other events including, but not limited to, conferences or annual dinners.
+Optionally, the Board can choose to hold more meetings on a needs-be basis, or hold other events including, but not limited to, conferences or annual dinners subject to budget.

 Regional Boards